Learn how to construct a case-sensitive exact match by combining the XLOOKUP and EXACT functions.

 If the value is TRUE in the return array, we have the right position for the lookup value, “Bob”.
 In this example, it is row 13.
 Using the Boolean logic, we can construct an array that contains 0/1 values.
 To do that, use a double negative!

-Apply two minuses (-) signs before start typing the EXACT function.
+Apply two minus (-) signs before starting to type the EXACT function.

 –EXACT(B3:B13, “Bob”)